staticvoidmain/notes/untitled-rant.md

 - Often done for the wrong reasons
 - Often a bad idea. see: Peter Principle

+# This is not going away

+- Millenials more than any other group **demand** this kind of work environment.
+- You **literally** cannot afford to ignore this advice.

 # WIFM?

 You get to keep your cushy desk job.